Other issues to consider

-For more information about reporting requirements, see the ACNC’s website (www.acnc.gov.au/reporting).
+For more information about reporting requirements (including more details about the new thresholds), see the ACNC’s website.

 Community organisations, unless exempted, must pay tax on income and money received from people who are not members.
 Income from members (e.g. membership fees) is exempt from income tax on the basis of what is called the mutuality principle.
 Examples of money received from non-members include where an organisation holds functions, raffles or street stalls, or operates a shop or canteen, or otherwise raises income from the public.
 If, after expenses and deductions, there is net income from non-member sources, many types of community organisation can obtain an exemption from income tax for that income.

-The categories of income tax exempt organisations are registered charities, and organisations in the community Formal delivery of legal documents to a person to tell them there are court proceedings against them which they must defend, or to make sure a witness in a case knows when they have to go to court to give evidence., cultural, education, employment, health, resource development, science or sport sectors.
+The categories of income tax exempt organisations are registered charities, and organisations in the community service, cultural, education, employment, health, resource development, science or sport sectors.

-For more information about income tax exem-ptions, see the ATO’s website (www.ato.gov.au) and Not-for-profit Law’s website (www.nfplaw.org.au).
+For more information about income tax exemptions, see the Australian Tax Office’s website and Not-for-profit Law’s website.

 Deductible gift recipient status

 There are other tax concessions that might be relevant for community organisations; in particular, the ability for those who donate to the organisation to claim a tax deduction for their donation.
 This is called deductible gift recipient (DGR) status.
-This status is only available to a limited group of organisations that are specifically listed in – or are endorsed by the ATO as a DGR because they fall within a DGR category under – the Income Tax Assessment Act 1997 (Cth).
-There are almost 50 categories, which include:
+This status is only available to a limited group of organisations that are specifically listed in – or are endorsed by the Australian Tax Office as a DGR because they fall within a DGR category under – the Income Tax Assessment Act 1997 (Cth).

 - health promotion charities;

 - environmental charities; and